 Easy to sterilise, broad-rimmed, these are generally good to use, but don’t have the capacity for strong suction.
 Excellent to keep at home and quick to apply.

 The rubber here is corrugated so that one just presses it into position.
 Being rubber they accommodate to the terrain of the skin so may be useful where the mouths of glass cups are too broad.
 Comfortable and easy to use, cleaned and sterilised easily.
 Good for home use.
 However, they don’t produce strong suction.

 Many devices exist, using cups which can be detached for cleaning and which have broad rims.
 Expensive to buy and probably mainly useful for professionals.
 Can produce very strong suction so must be used with care and consideration.

 For full directions, see below under ‘Preparing the Patient for Cupping’.

 Many patients are apprehensive their first time.
 It pays to show them how it works on the palm of your hand, by applying the cup there and once suction occurs, showing them how it stays in place even when you turn your hand to face downwards.

 Consider your patient’s strength and state of health.
-Make sure they are seated or lying, and kept warm.
+Ask them to sit or lie, and keep them warm.
 Bare only as much skin as necessary.

-To increase blood flow if the patient is cold or has poor circulation, either vigorously rub the area to be treated or have them take a warm bath or shower.
+To increase blood flow if the patient is cold or has poor circulation, either vigorously rub the area you will treat or have them take a warm bath or shower.
 Even better, do the treatment while they’re in the bath!

 This is a fantastic method of treatment for many kinds of condition.
-There is a Chinese saying to the effect that over half the ills of mankind are curable with acupuncture and cupping, but even on its own just cupping’s pretty good.
+There is a Chinese saying to the effect that over half the ills of mankind are curable with acupuncture and cupping, but even on its own just cupping is pretty good.

 To understand what kinds of illness it can benefit, one should understand what it aims to do.